bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.0.3+20150828  Refactoring pager and listing classes
+    3.0.4+20151007  Remove need for plugins directory to be called plugins 3.0.3+20150828  Refactoring pager and listing classes
     3.0.2+20150819  Make image page a public page 3.0.1+20150813  Include tk parameter on page urls